rtrouton/MOFA/README.md

 # **Mac Admins Microsoft**

-This repository provides an up-to-date list of Microsoft Office downloads for Mac, replacing the retired [**www.macadmins.software**](https://macadmins.software).
+This repository provides an up-to-date list of Microsoft Office downloads for Mac along with support documentation for Mac admins, replacing the retired [**www.macadmins.software**](https://macadmins.software).
 Special thanks to [**Paul Bowden**](https://github.com/pbowden-msft) for his contributions to the Mac Admins community.
 We encourage active community involvement to keep this resource current.

 ## <img src="images/Microsoft_Logo_512px.png" alt="Download Image" width="20"></a> **Microsoft Office Downloads**